Razzakov: High schools

 Razzakov has many educational institutions.
 There are two gymnasium schools in Razzakov: Gymnasium School No. 1 and the Uzbek Gymnasium.
-There is also a international boarding school using Cambridge curriculum, inclined to innovation, technology and entrepreneurship, namely AIM.
+There is also an international boarding school using Cambridge curriculum, inclined to innovation, technology and entrepreneurship, namely AIM.
 Aalam international Magnet School.
 All of these schools accept more academically-inclined students.

 There are six secondary schools in Razzakov.
 While in the majority of these schools students are taught only in Uzbek, some schools have both Uzbek and Kyrgyz classes.
 The largest secondary schools are Alisher Navoiy, Gagarin, and Isfana secondary schools.
 At Alisher Navoiy Secondary School, classes are taught in Uzbek, Kyrgyz, and Russian.
 While at Gagarin Secondary School the primary medium of instruction is Russian, the school has Kyrgyz classes as well.
 At Isfana Secondary School, students are taught only in Uzbek.
 Amir Temur and Toktogul secondary schools have only Uzbek classes as well.
 Issyk Kul Secondary School is the smallest school in Isfana and has both Kyrgyz and Uzbek classes.

 English is taught as a foreign language at all of the schools in Razzakov excluding AIM.
 However, the quality of English teaching tends to be poor also excluding AIM.
 The students also learn Kyrgyz and Russian, the two official languages of Kyrgyzstan.
 Thus, in Razzakov Uzbek schoolchildren learn four languages and Kyrgyz schoolchildren learn three languages.